List of DC Universe locations: Bellatrix

 Bellatrix is the homeworld of Green Lantern Boodikka.

 Beltair IV

 Beltair IV is the homeworld of the Aquoids.

-Bizarro World

-Bizarro World, also known as Htrae, is the homeworld of Bizarro and Bizarro versions of the other characters.

 Biot

 Biot is the Manhunter manufacturing facility and planet.

 Bolovax Vik

 Bolovax Vik is the homeworld of Kilowog, located near the constellation Ursa Major.

 Bryak

 Bryak is a planet ruled by Brainiac.

 Calaton

 Calaton is a homeworld monarchy ravaged 250,000 years ago by Doomsday.

 Cairn

 Cairn is a planet formerly controlled by a family of intergalactic drug dealers.
-Later freed by, and made the headquarters of, L.E.G.I.O.N.
+It was later freed by, and made the headquarters of, L.E.G.I.O.N.

 Colu

-Colu is the homeworld of Brainiac and the Coluans including Vril Dox and Brainiac 5.
+Colu is the homeworld of Brainiac and the Coluans, including Vril Dox and Brainiac 5.